h2non/pook/README.rst

 pook |Build Status| |PyPI| |Coverage Status| |Documentation Status| |Stability| |Quality| |Versions|
 ====================================================================================================

 Versatile, expressive and hackable utility library for HTTP traffic mocking and expectations made easy in `Python`_.
 Heavily inspired by `gock`_.

 To get started, see the `documentation`_, `how it works`_, `FAQ`_ or `examples`_.

-**Note**: more docs, examples and better test coverage are still a work in progress.
-Contributions are always welcome.

 Features